Hurricane Kenna: Preparations

 About 27 hours before landfall, Mexican officials issued a hurricane watch from Mazatlán to Cabo Corrientes, Jalisco, with a tropical storm watch issued further south to Manzanillo.
 Six hours later when its track became more apparent, the watch was upgraded to a hurricane warning from Mazatlán to La Fortuna, with a tropical storm warning southward to Manzanillo.

 Roughly 8,800 of the 9,000 residents in the landfall location, San Blas, evacuated, which ultimately contributed to a low death toll.
 Officials ordered for the evacuation of 50,000 residents and fishermen along the southwest coast of Mexico, including 3,000 in the Islas Marías, 10,000 near Mazatlán, and 15,000 near flood-prone areas.
 Civil authorities closed all schools and docks in potentially affected areas.
 The Mexican Red Cross prepared for the storm by shipping 215 tonnes of relief supplies such as food, water, clothing, and medicine to the Red Cross branch in Jalisco.
 Assistance from the Yucatán Peninsula delivered 10 tonnes of food and water, as well.
 The Mexican Red Cross prepared 20 emergency shelters in the state of Nayarit.
 Officials took security measures in Los Cabos, Baja California Sur, where the Asia-Pacific Economic Cooperation was meeting during the passage of the hurricane.
 Early forecasts indicated a possible threat to the meeting, causing the government to prepare for a potential alternate site.
-Officials recommended boats to stay at port due to severe conditions.
+Officials recommended that boats stay at port due to severe conditions.